 - Former co-host of a WABC radio program

-Kuby attended Cornell Law School in the early 1980s, during which time he interned for William Kunstler; the two formed a bond of friendship and collegiality which would remain strong until Kunstler's death in 1995.
+It was in 1982 that Kuby first met William Kunstler and worked for him as a summer intern.
+The pair quickly formed a bond of friendship and collegiality which would remain strong until Kunstler's death in 1995.
 Though they never formalized a business partnership, the two attorneys collaborated on a number of notorious criminal cases.
 “He was always a romantic figure to me,” Kuby recalls. “...
 He inspired a whole new generation of lawyers, of which I'm one.”